MarcinOrlowski/trans-tool/docs/checks/dangling-keys.md

 ## Description ##

-Checks if keys found in translation file are also present in base file.
+Checks if keys found in the translation file are also present in the base file.

 ## Configuration file ##